kechcole/Blog-App/README.md

         </div>
 ```

-Restrict the page to users who are logged in, this is achieved through a django decorator.
-Decorators are functions that change / enhance the behaviours of objects without altering their state, in our case, we need to enable `profile` view only if user is signed in.
-From Django's auth module import decorators into Users urls file ;
+Restrict the page to users who are logged in, this is achieved through a Django decorator.
+Decorators are functions that change / enhance the behaviors of objects without altering their state, in our case, we need to enable `profile` view only if user is signed in.
+From Django's auth module import decorators into Users `urls` file ;

 ```python